dsnehasish74/Hacktoberfest21_Algo_Collection/README.md

 # ✨ Hacktoberfest21_Algo_Collection

-This repository is a Collection of all Algorithms & Data Structures.
+This repository is a collection of various algorithms & data structures covering all programming languages.
+New additions are welcomed.
 Submit a pull request to [contribute👇](#-how-to-contribute)

 ---